thelmuth/Psh/README.md

 	node-selection-leaf-probability = 10  (only used if node-selection-mode = leaf-probability)
 	node-selection-tournament-size = 2  (only used if node-selection-mode = size-tournament)

+    survival-selection-mode = none (others available are truncation and decimation) survival-ratio = 10 (only if survival-selection-mode = truncation or decimation) survival-tournament-size = 2 (only if survival-selection-mode = decimation)

     min-random-integer = -10
     max-random-integer = 10
     random-integer-resolution = 1